Sulfur vulcanization: Accelerants

 Secondary or ultra-accelerants are used in small amounts to augment the behaviour of primary accelerants.
 They act to boost the cure speed and increase cross-link density, but also shorten the induction time, which can lead to premature vulcanization.
 Chemically, they consist mainly of thio-carbonyl species such as thiurams, dithiocarbamates, xanthates and organic thioureas; aromatic guanidines are also used.
 These compounds need to be combined with activators, typically zinc ions, in order to be fully active.

 Secondary accelerants have very fast vulcanization speeds with minimal induction time, making them unsuitable as primary accelerants in highly unsaturated rubbers such as NR or SBR.
 However, they can be used as primary accelerants in compounds with fewer curing site such as EPDM.
-Xanthates (principally, zinc isopropyl xanthate) are important in the vulcanization of latex, which is cured at relatively low temperature (100-120 °C), and therefore needs an inherently rapid accelerant.
+Xanthates (principally, zinc isopropyl xanthate) are important in the vulcanization of latex, which is cured at relatively low temperatures (100-120 °C), and therefore needs an inherently rapid accelerant.
 The major thiurams used are TMTD (tetramethylthiuram disulfide) and TETD (tetraethylthiuram disulfide).
 The major dithiocarbamates are the zinc salts ZDMC (zinc dimethyldithiocarbamate), ZDEC (zinc diethyldithiocarbamate) and ZDBC (zinc dibutyldithiocarbamate).

 Activators

 Activators consist of various metal salts, fatty acids, as well as nitrogen-containing bases, the most important these being zinc oxide.
-Zinc actives many accelerants by coordination, for example causing thiuram to convert into ziram.
+Zinc activates many accelerants by coordination, for example causing thiuram to convert into ziram.
 Zinc also coordinates to the sulfur-chains of sulfurating agents, changing the most likely bond to break during cross-link formation.
 Ultimately, activators promote the efficient use of sulfur to give a high density of cross-links.
 Due to the low solubility of ZnO it is often combined with fatty acids such as stearic acid to form more soluble metallic soap, i.e., zinc stearate.